 When we work with clients, we start by working out how much website traffic they need to reach a target turnover figure.
 The average cost per click or conversion x the amount will determine the budget.

 Learn How to Grow Your Local Business with Digital Marketing Strategies that Drive Traffic to Your Website.

 Affordable SEO Packages for Smaller Businesses.Helping Businesses Grow.
 How can we provide such good value without compromising on service?More Website Traffic.
 More Enquiries.
 More Reviews.
 Higher Rankings.
 Traditionally good SEO professionals haven't been available...

 What’s The Difference Between Google Ads and Search Engine Optimisation?

 The simplest difference between Google Ads and SEO is that ads are paid for and SEO is, on the surface, free.

 SEO largely depends on relevant content on the page and how trustworthy your site is.
-Thius can happen almost accidentally if there is a lot of content on your website and the site has been active for a long time.
-If you’ve never actively worked on your wesbite with SEO in mind and you get clicks from search engines, you can say that organic SEO is free.
+This can happen almost accidentally if there is a lot of content on your website and the site has been active for a long time.
+If you’ve never actively worked on your website with SEO in mind and you get clicks from search engines, you can say that organic SEO is free.

 If you actively work on your site to build content, links and authority, it is likely costing you time and or money.

-You tube are a great example of when to use ads.
+Youtube are a great example of when to use ads.
 They will always show up at the top of Google but at the moment they are promoting their premium service so want to direct visitors to their sales page first.
 This is a great example of Paid search complementing Organic search.

-How do you make sure your ads don’t show up for the wrong keywords in google ads?
+How do you make sure your ads don’t show up for the wrong keywords in Google Ads?